WiiLink24/WiiLink-Patcher-GUI/TRANSLATING.md

 Once you've launched Qt Linguist, you can open the `.ts` file for your language in it.

+We have a localisation sheet available [here](https://docs.google.com/spreadsheets/d/1uNqUGsfe1Y-CuVvV-UaVUPdde-OhkweanIRUk5XBhj8) with channel names in it.
+Please use the channel names from this spreadsheet to help keep these strings consistent with what we use elsewhere!

 ### Step 5: Pushing
 Finally, commit and push your changes to your fork.
 Then, open a pull request in this repository to add your language!